bkesterbyld/maroon-potato/src/pages/index.md

       - title: Distributed Backend
         title_align: left
         content: >
-          Put data and logic at the edge to keep data flowing at the speed your end users and devices demand
+          Put data and logic at the edge to service end users and devices at the speed they demand
         content_align: left
         actions:
           - label: Learn More